Sponsored · Compounded GLP-1 not FDA-approved as finished drug · Prices confirmed at intake

 Exercise

 Exercise has a modest additional effect on total weight loss with GLP-1 medications but a significant effect on body composition.
-Resistance training during GLP-1 use is particularly important to preserve lean muscle mass, as GLP-1-driven weight loss can include a higher proportion of muscle than other methods.
+Resistance training during GLP-1 use is particularly important to preserve lean muscle mass, as GLP-1-driven weight loss can include a higher proportion of muscle than other methods without adequate protein and strength work.

 Starting BMI

 People with higher starting BMIs tend to lose more absolute weight, though percentage loss is relatively consistent across BMI ranges.
-Those with metabolic conditions like insulin resistance or PCOS may respond differently.
+Those with metabolic conditions like insulin resistance or PCOS may respond differently and should discuss realistic expectations with their prescribing physician.

 Frequently asked questions